Jul 12, 2021

 Fortunately, you can always refresh and replace any cedar products in your home.
 You can purchase cedarwood oil to rejuvenate your cedar products, use cedar oil in a diffuser, or mix some cedar chips into a bowl of seasonal potpourri (remember: herbs and spices work like magic at repelling certain bugs).

 Do all these things before, during, and after a moth invasion, and you should have things under control faster than you thought possible.
 Even if it doesn’t seem like your moth problem has gotten out of hand, make sure you are vacuuming and cleaning regularly.
-Seal up your knitwear when they’re not in use, and utilise cedar, herbs and spices, and also sticky moth traps or pheromone traps.
+Seal up your knitwear when they’re not in use, and utilise cedar, herbs and spices, and also sticky moth traps or pheromone traps such as our clothes moth pheromone traps.